Paradox logo designed by Mine™.

 How have you made it easier for people to hear about you?
 How could you do it better?

-My sincere thanks to Bernadette for sharing her knowledge here during the past few weeks.
-It’s been a pleasure having her as a guest author.
+My sincere thanks to Bernadette for sharing her knowledge these past weeks.
+It’s been a pleasure having her as a guest.

 The full ‘Building your design business’ series: